 Medical providers are finding new ways to connect with patients.
-Telemedicine offers the opportunity to provide remote healthcare services to injured workers.
-Telemedicine has been an increasingly important topic in workers’ compensation, but with today’s COVID-19 climate, it is even more relevant.
-Patients can schedule a virtual visit with their physician utilizing video and audio platforms to avoid delays in their treatment and to minimize risk during the COVID-19 pandemic.
-Many workers’ compensation doctors view telemedicine as a safe option for patients, and we are seeing more and more office visits occurring through these virtual appointments.
+Telemedicine offers the opportunity to provide remote healthcare services to injured workers and has become an increasingly important topic in workers’ compensation.
+With the COVID-19 pandemic, telemedicine has gained a foothold as a viable option for treating workers’ compensation patients.
+Injured workers can schedule a virtual visit with their physicians, utilizing video and audio platforms, and this helps ensure uninterrupted treatment, keeps claims moving forward, all while avoiding the risks of an in-person visit.
+Many workers’ compensation doctors view telemedicine as a safe option for both themselves and their patients, and we are seeing an increasing number of office visits occurring through these virtual appointments.

 The California Division of Workers’ Compensation previously confirmed Medical Provider Network (MPN) physicians may treat patients via telehealth.
-While an MPN program is not required to have telehealth as part of their MPN services, MPN providers in the network are able to provide this service if they have all the necessary equipment to complete the examinations.
+While an MPN program is not required in order to offer telemedicine services, MPN providers in the network are able to provide this service if they have all the necessary equipment to complete the examinations.

 More recently, the Office of Administrative Law approved emergency rules to allow remote medical-legal evaluations when the following criteria are met: